Does Your Business Have an Emergency Evacuation Plan?

 Roles and Responsibilities

 Assign roles to specific individuals who can lead and assist others during an evacuation.
-These individuals should be trained in first-aid, fire safety, and evacuation protocols, ensuring that all employees are safely accounted for.

 Regular Drills and Testing